 The following third parties may have access to your personal information:

-- Software providers – we use various software providers to enable us to administer our business, these providers include the providers of our email system, automated email mailing list system, content management system and the host of our website.
+- Software providers – we use various software providers to enable us to administer our business, these providers include, but are not limited to, the providers of our email system, automated email mailing list system, contact management system and the host of our website.

 - Event organisers – where we hold events we may need to share some of your personal information with third-party organisers of the event, for example, to put in place a guest list of ticket holders.